 From the diagram, we can observe that a tapped series field resistance is connected in series with the armature.
 Just like the armature resistance control method, the series field is tapped at different points to vary the speed.

 Thus, in this article, we had discussed what is a DC series motor.
-It is a motor whose field winding is connected in series with the armature winding and it produces high starting torque.
-Apart from this, we had also discussed its construction, working, circuit diagram, characteristic relationships between speed-torque and speed-current, speed control, and applications.
+It is a motor whose field winding is combined in sequence amidst the armature winding and it produces high starting torque.
+We considered its construction, working, circuit diagram, characteristic relationships between speed-torque and speed-current, speed control, and applications.
 Here is a question for the readers, how load test is done on the DC series motor?